-This fun Nightmare Before Christmas Wreath DIY tutorial will show you how to make a gorgeous Nightmare Before Christmas wreath for Halloween this year!
-Our DIY wreath looks JUST like the Haunted Mansion version at Disneyland during the holidays.
+This Nightmare Before Christmas Wreath tutorial will show you how to make a gorgeous Nightmare Before Christmas wreath for Halloween this year that looks JUST like the Haunted Mansion version at Disneyland during the holidays!

 Since we haven’t been able to use our annual passes much this year since the park has been closed, I knew that I just had to bring the park to us!